na-na-hi/renget/archive/hosbrick.md

 **ACTIVE**
 [SP: O, CD: 15s] Slam the brick at the enemy, deal 300% ATK Physical DMG in an area.

-Herscher of Sentience equip bonus: When weapon active hits, recover 20 sp, and apply coma for 0.5s and charge 6 stun trauma.
+Herscher of Sentience equip bonus: When weapon active hits, recover 20 sp, and apply coma for ~~0.5s~~ 0.1s and charge 6 stun trauma.

 During Burst Mode, you get these special effects:
-- Normal attack: HoS combines all weapon sequence up to 12 strikes, dealing a total of 4480% ATK Physical DMG, but cannot use Combo ATK by holding down ATK button.
+- Normal attack: HoS combines all weapon sequence up to ~~12~~ 10 strikes, dealing a total of 4480% ATK Physical DMG, but cannot use Combo ATK by holding down ATK button.
 - Special attack: Tap Ult for special attack, deal 350% + 700% ATK Physical DMG and apply coma for 0.5s and 6 stun trauma, CD: 8s.
 Leave a crack at the location, lasts until Burst Mode ends.
 Enemies in the crack cannot be pushed away.
 - Finishing move: Press weapon button for the final attack - BRICK DOMINEERING.
 Deal 1300% + 100% ATK Physical DMG.
 Counts as Ult damage.
 Stops time.
 Burst Mode and Ult enters 6s CD.
 ---
 **PASSIVE 1**
-During Burst Mode, Crit DMG +15%.
-Self Physical DMG +15%.
-Herrscher of Sentience equip borus: If the enemy already has impair effect from another valk, HoS impair effect is changed to vulnerability effect: Enemies take 25% more Physical DMG from HoS.
+During Burst Mode, ~~Crit DMG +15% and~~ Physical DMG +15%.
+Herrscher of Sentience equip borus: If the enemy already has impair effect from another valk, HoS impair effect is changed to vulnerability effect: Enemies take **25%(v1) > 20%(v2)** more Physical DMG from HoS.
 If the enemy does not have any impair, then HoS impair effect remains unchanged.
-[Best of Both World] (HoS dmg passive) duration is extended to 16s every time it is triggered, and [Against All Authority] is activated throughout the entire Burst Mode.
+[Best of Both World] duration is extended to 16s every time it is triggered, and [Against All Authority] is activated throughout the entire Burst Mode. **The Crit DMG bonus from the skill Shield: I'm Untouchable (Crit DMG +24% (S0) / 30% (S3)) is permanent for the wielder during the entire battle. (v2)**

 For reference:
 - Best of Both Worlds: Upon entry or exit, Valkyrie deals 30.0% bonus Total DMG for 15s